pgpkg/pgpkg/docs/pages/manual.md

 * `create domain ...`
 * `create type ...`

-The file `@migration.pgpkg` lists the migration scripts in the order that they are to be executed.
-`@migration.pgpkg` can also contain blank lines and comments.

-> The "@" in the filename is intended to make the file appear at the top of a directory when viewed in an IDE.

-Here's an example `@migration.pgpkg` for a fictional database:

-    story.sql        # create the story table
-    epic.sql         # create an epic table, also adds epic column to story table.

-When you need to make changes to a schema, simply create a new SQL file containing the changes, and add it to the end of `@migration.pgpkg`.
+When you need to make changes to a schema, simply create a new SQL file containing the changes, and add it to the end of the `Migrations` clause.

 > We've found that using a versioning convention on your migration scripts makes it easier to reason about your schema.
 > For example, if you need to make a change to a `story` table created in `story.sql`,
 > put those changes in a file called `story@001.sql`.
 This will group all changes to the `story` table
 > together in your IDE.
 Note that this is just a convention, and not a requirement of `pgpkg`.
-> Remember that the specific order that these scripts are run is specified only in the `@migration.pgpgk` file.
+> Remember that the specific order that these scripts are run is specified only in the `Migrations` clause.

 When `pgpkg` is run, it finds any scripts in the migration catalog which have not already been executed, and executes them.
-Scripts are always run in the exact order specified in `@migration.pgpkg`.
+Scripts are *always* run in the exact order specified in the `Migrations` clause.

-**Warning**: The relative path name used for each migration script is used to track if it has been run or not.
+> **Warning**: The **base filename** used for each migration script is used to track if it has been run or not.
-You should not change the path of a migration script once it has been executed.
+> You should not change the filename of a migration script once it has been executed.

+It is, however, safe to move the migration scripts, as long as you update the `Migrations` clause as well.

-Regardless of the number of migration scripts to be run, all scripts are run in a single transaction.
+Regardless of the number of migration scripts that need to be run for a given migration, all scripts are run in a single transaction.
 If any migration script fails, the entire operation is aborted and the database is left unmodified.

-pgpkg will print an error if a file exists in or under the migration directory, but is not listed in `@migration.pgpkg`.

-Scripts in the migration directory must not declare managed objects.
+Migration scripts should not declare managed objects.
 Doing so is likely to cause unexpected behaviour.

 Migrated objects are expected to be created only in the schemas declared in `pgpkg.toml`. `pgpkg` may refuse to run scripts which perform operations outside declared schemas, but note that this is not yet implemented reliability.